mossgreen/mossgreen.github.io/_posts/2015-02-14-test-jekyll-website-locally.md

 Preview your site and help troubleshoot failed Jekyll builds.

 Test Jekyll website just on GitHub Pages is unprofessional and can be dangerous.
-We highly recommend installing Jekyll to preview your site and help troubleshoot failed Jekyll builds.
+It's highly recommend installing Jekyll to preview your site and help troubleshoot failed Jekyll builds.

 ## Requirements